Trump Fuels Japan-China Stock Market Tension

 Summary:

-Asian fund managers remained largely bullish on Japanese stocks, the latest BofA survey showed, despite increased uncertainty over the country's political and monetary policy outlook.
+According to the latest Bank of America survey, Asian fund managers remain largely bullish on Japanese stocks, showing resilience despite growing uncertainty around Japan’s political and monetary policy outlook.

 225JPY

-The Nikkei index was up about 16% so far this year, on track for its second straight annual gains.
-Berkshire has raised $1.9 billion in yen bonds, signalling its intention to add its Japanese exposures.
+The Nikkei index has risen approximately 16% so far this year, on track to achieve its second consecutive year of gains.
+In a sign of confidence in Japan’s market, Berkshire Hathaway has raised $1.9 billion in yen-denominated bonds, signaling its intent to increase its Japanese investments.

-But some other market participants are more optimistic about China's prospects.
-Societe Generale SA strategist Frank Benzimra said Japan faced slowdown in earnings growth after a strong post-pandemic boom.
+However, not all market participants share the same optimism about Japan’s future growth.
+Societe Generale strategist Frank Benzimra cautioned that Japan might face a slowdown in earnings growth after the strong post-pandemic recovery.

-Japan's engine of growth is already switching from exports to consumer spending.
-With deglobulisation looming again, a stronger yen is much needed to balance the economy.
+Japan’s growth engine is shifting from exports to consumer spending.
+As deglobalization takes hold, a stronger yen is becoming increasingly important to balance the economy.

-Even if Japanese companies can navigate their way through higher tariffs and intensified "pick-a-side" rhetoric from China hawks, the business in China could be far less rewarding than in the past.
+Even if Japanese companies manage to navigate higher tariffs and the rising “pick-a-side” rhetoric from China hawks, doing business in China may no longer be as lucrative as it once was.

-Nicholas Smith, a strategist at CLSA, sees the prospect of a six-month boost for Japan as animal spirits lift the financial sector.
-He said global capital spending should now thaw quickly, favouring Japan.
+Nicholas Smith, a strategist at CLSA, sees a six-month boost for Japan as “animal spirits” drive growth in the financial sector.
+He believes global capital spending is poised to recover, benefiting Japan in the process.

 japan: Tokyo Stock Exchange

-Aggregate earnings for the quarter ending June came in ahead of expectations with double-digit year-over-year growth.
-The index is trading at a multiple of 20.6x – around the 10-year average.
+Aggregate earnings for the quarter ending in June exceeded expectations, with double-digit year-over-year growth.
+The index is currently trading at a multiple of 20.6x, roughly in line with the 10-year average.

-Concerns are that Shigeru Ishiba and his party are seen as too weak to disturb the economy's momentum, or unravel the progress on corporate governance reform and restructuring to draw foreign investors.
+Concerns persist that Shigeru Ishiba and his party may lack the strength to disrupt the economy’s momentum or reverse the progress made on corporate governance reforms and restructuring efforts that have attracted foreign investors.

 Chinese earnings returned to growth in Q3 but a closer look at the numbers reveals a picture that's far less encouraging.
 Beyond the financial sector, profits declined at a steeper pace.